magepages/mpdocs/docs/mass-product-actions/index.md

 - Admin can perform **Update Category** for one or multiple order by clicking on **order ID**
 - In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
-  - Or click **Select All on This Page**, the system will select all orders displayed on the grid.
+  - Click **Select All on This Page**, the system will select all orders displayed on the grid.

 - After selecting the order, Admin click **Action** and select **Update Category**.
 The system will display popup for admin to perform the action

 ![Imgur](https://i.imgur.com/iCFafpJ.png)

 - Admin changes the display of the product on the page by clicking **Remove Categories/Add Categories**.